 On more complex specimens, such as multicellular organisms, this targeting is even more critical, as systematic EM acquisition of their entire volume is close to impossible.
 For this reason, we are developing methods to map the region of interest (ROI) within large living specimens, taking advantage of structural hallmarks in the sample that are visible with both LM and EM (Schieber et al. 2017).
 The position of the ROI is mapped in 3D by confocal or multiphoton microscopy and then tracked at the EM level by targeted ultramicrotomy (Kolotuev et al. 2009, 2012; Goetz et al. 2014, Durdu et al. 2014, Karreman et al. 2014).
 The precision and throughput is improved by using micro-CT as a bridging modality (Karreman et al. 2015, 2017; Weinhard et al. 2018).

 Future projects and goals

-In parallel to the fast evolution of CLEM techniques over the past decade, acquisition methods in electron microscopes have significantly evolved with special breakthroughs in the volume analysis of cells by transmission electron microscopy (TEM) and scanning electron microscopy (SEM) tomography.
-Our team, in collaboration with other research teams at EMBL, will now combine these advanced techniques to perform CLEM in the 3D space of complex model specimen for cell and developmental biology.
-By automating the targeting and acquisition, we also intend to improve the throughput of data collection.
+In parallel to the fast evolution of CLEM techniques over the past decade, acquisition methods in electron microscopes have significantly evolved with special breakthroughs in the volume analysis of cells by TEM tomography and automated serial imaging in scanning electron microscopy (ASI-SEM).
+Our team, in collaboration with other scientists and our industrial partners, combines these advanced techniques to perform CLEM in the 3D space on complex model specimens for cell and developmental biology.
+We aim to develop new techniques and engineer new tools and software to facilitate and automate the correlation and acquisition of large amounts and volumes of sample.
+By automating these tedious procedures, we intend to improve the throughput of data collection.